roc-ket-cod-er/CustomDevBoard/journal.md

 As a side note, I also drew the diagram of the decoupling capacitors, and renamed everything so that it wouldn't be so hard in the future

+## Day 16: (June 14 & 15)

+Just did some general research, and finding the right components for such niche applications is just soooo hard.
+Like i wanted to add and xt90 for my board as an easy way to access the batteries, but its just a pain :(

+**HOURS COMPLETED: 1.5 (*TOTAL:37.5*)**

 ![image](https://github.com/user-attachments/assets/bf096e9f-2c01-4103-8c95-b9eb4c4dcf3a)